arielfenster/Matrix-Graphs-Searcher/README.md

 ```
 where each letter represents a number.
 This number indicates the weight of the cell in the matrix - how much it costs to move to that position in the graph.
 The length of a path is the sum of the weights in the path and not necessarily the amount of steps it took. <br/>
 Note: negative weights are ignored as they are treated as 'walls' the algorithm cannot pass, meaning it will search for a path around it.
-Also, make sure your entry/exit position is within the matrix and isn't exceeding its size.

 **The matrices don't have to be squares, but all the rows need to be the same size!**

 You can also change the starting position using the 'entry_row/col' numbers, and finish position using the 'exit_row/col' numbers.
 You can set these values to your liking or needs.
+Make sure your entry/exit position is within the matrix and isn't exceeding its size.
-The first row and column are numbered '0'.
+The first row and column are numbered '0'. <br/>
 The final line of your input needs to be 'end' in order to tell the algorithm to start looking for the path.

 ### Solution